cornell-pl/TxForest/progress.md

   - made updates to use higher order embeding
   - thoughts

+## This week
+- push the forest ocaml stuff client side, so the spec an be there, the fs can be there etc.
+- made the client more user friendly
+  - only one down, one up command
+  - skips over the `"dir'"` pairs
+- documented more in the readmes what stuff is where

+- work through the directory add version
+  - I wrote this example out and thought about it seems to work
+  - went with the add command and then realized can over ride the dictionary assignment to make this even nicer
+  - override the dictionary access command to make writing this out nice
+  - wrote out a prototype version of the spec hierarcy
+  - realized can pass in a dict to Directory and can recursivly access the spec its assigned to, allowing to initialize all at once instead of the add thing

 ## Whats next

-- push the forst studd client side, so the spec an be there, the fs can be there etc.
-- work through the directory add version

 - write the updates to a temporary directory and then be moved to the rest of the file system on commit, so that we can spread the writes allong as we do the trasaction and the commiting process can be simplier and more atomic change to using

-- clean up the code mode
 - testing more
+- document in code more
+- implement to forest stuff in python

 - make a project plan/ more detailed plan for this the python part of the project